g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 The world's problems mirror Harry's personal problems.
 Revachol used to be great and full of dreams, but was broken.
 The island has no government.
 A violent past, first brutalising others and then waging war on itself.
 The past threatens to consume all of Elysium.
 Dolores the Innocence / Dora Ingerlund has forsaken us.
 All of these recur in our rudderless lieutenant.

+And with the Pale, the world is forgetting itself.
+It has Harry's disease.

 <br><br>

 ### The political is personal